Neuro-Intermuscular Coordination Enhancement (NICE) Rehabilitation

 Description

 Stroke is the leading cause of severe long-term disability, affecting 9.4 million Americans.
 Each year around 800,000 people suffer a stroke even in the USA.
 Chronic upper extremity motor impairment is a major contributing factor to disability; functional use of the affected UE in daily life is a key factor for increased independence, return to work, and overall quality of life.
 Thus, effective and innovative treatment to address long-term disability is both a major public health need and an economic necessity.
-The study will develop an innovative human-machine interaction platform to target…
+This study is an early-stage, randomized controlled rehabilitation trial designed…

 Eligibility